owocki/web3_revenue_primitives/README.md

 ### Staking

-Staking is could be the main way to generate revenue in the future.
+Staking could be a main way to generate revenue in the future.
 Right now, the only use revenue-related cases are service-based staking pools like Rocket Pool.
-We note that there are more staking-related models that have appeared in 2019.
-The most common example is melding ICOs and staking together such as in NuCypher's worklock and Edgeware's lockdrop.
+Many staking-related models have appeared in 2019, of which the most common example is melding ICOs and staking together such as in NuCypher's worklock and Edgeware's lockdrop.
+Most notably, a [serious review of businesses staking their reserve assets](https://medium.com/@ameensol/what-you-should-know-before-putting-half-a-million-dai-in-compound-fafdb2645f77) was performed by a Spankchain.

 ## Indirect Staking